htrcoin/mn_installation/README.md

 systemctl is-enabled HighTemperature #To check whetether the service is enabled on boot or not.
 ```

-## If you want to set up multiple masternodes here is a tip for the transaction part:
+## If you want to set up multiple masternodes:

+Create a new address for each Masternode (MN2, MN3, MN4, ..)
 Follow the steps **6 - 9**.
 Then go to your **Coin Control Features** and **lock** the newly created masternode transaction.
 Repeat those steps for the other transactions.